faros-ai/airbyte-connectors/sources/googlecalendar-source/README.md

 ```

 This will install all required dependencies and build all included connectors,
-including the GoogleCalendar source connector.
+including the Google Calendar source connector.

-Now you can cd into the GoogleCalendar connector directory, `sources/googlecalendar-source`,
+Now you can cd into the Google Calendar connector directory, `sources/googlecalendar-source`,
-and iterate on the GoogleCalendar source connector.
+and iterate on the Google Calendar source connector.
 After making code changes, run:
 ```
 npm run build
 ```